ellepereira/fe-best-practices/react.md

   * A `SearchResultsPage` that contains a `SearchInput` and a list of `SearchResult`s.
 When the user types a search term into the `SearchInput` component it fires a `onUpdate` event that the `SearchResultsPage` listens to and makes a request to redux to perform the search.
 Using `mapStateToProps` the page then gets its props updated and renders `SearchResults`.

 ### Base (UI) Components
 Base components are meant to be reusable by all other components (including other base components).
 These components should be limited to very specific functionality and it should be possible to use the component outside a single specific application.
-Avoid doing too much of ANYTHING within a single base component.
+Avoid doing too much of ANYTHING within a single Base component.

 * Examples of base components:
   * Example: `BasePrimaryButton`, `BaseDropdown`, `BaseSwitch`, `BaseWhiteCard`.